rozek/notes-on-gundb/README.md

 * **dangerous**: an attempt to write a GunDB context into a node seems to effectively replace the addressed node with the one represented by that argument (which is prseumably not intended as the adressed node's metadata now no longer contains its own id but the one of the other node)
 * an attempt to write any other kind of non-plain Object into a node will log(!) an error message of the form "Invalid Data: x at y" and ignore that operation

-> **Conclusion: for professonal application development it will be extremely important to harden the API**
+> **Conclusion: for professional application development it will be extremely important to harden the API**

 #### Influence of Node Ids on Node Creation and Modification ####